Attorney Profiles

 Andrew SchultzAndrew K. Schultz

-Andrew K. Schultz is a partner with Witherspoon & Siracusa, LLP.
-He first joined the firm as a paralegal and discovered his interest in elder law.
+Andrew K. Schultz first joined Witherspoon & Siracusa, PC as a paralegal and discovered his interest in elder law.
 He left to attend law school, but continued to clerk for the firm in the summer, and then returned to the firm as an attorney after completing law school in 2001.

-Mr. Schultz’s practice includes all aspects of conservatorship matters, including civil recovery in cases of elder financial abuse and elder abuse restraining orders, and he is a member of the San Francisco Probate Court’s panel of attorneys appointed by the Court to represent conservatees and proposed conservatees.
+Mr. Schultz’s practice includes conservatorship matters, and he is a member of the San Francisco Probate Court’s panel of attorneys appointed by the Court to represent conservatees and proposed conservatees.
 His practice also includes both court-supervised and private trust administration, estate administration and estate planning.
 He represents a number of Bay Area professional fiduciaries.

 Mr. Schultz graduated with a Bachelor of Arts in Mathematics from Brown University.
 He attended the University of California, Berkeley School of Law, where he was the research assistant for Dean Edward C. Halbach, Jr., serving as the reporter for the American Law Institute’s Restatement Third of the Law of Trusts project, and where he was awarded the American Jurisprudence Award for Alternative Dispute Resolution: Process and Policy.